ritayoussef/SportexApp/README.md

 - Edit existing workouts.
 - Delete completed or irrelevant workouts.
 - Mark workouts as completed.
-- Contains Bottom navigation bar that offers navigation to other sections of the app.
+- Contains Bottom a bar that offers navigation to other sections of the app.

 **6. Workout/Goal Creation** <br>